 When I was 30 years old, I was forced to retire from the NHL with a severe nerve impingement in my neck.
 Unfortunately, two neck surgeries weren’t enough to alleviate my condition.
 It’s hard to explain the feeling of losing your life’s passion at such a young age – I had no idea what to do next except wallow in my losses.

-And then another good friend of mine encouraged me to go see a doctor who was doing some cutting edge soft tissue work.
+And then another good friend of mine encouraged me to see a doctor who was doing some cutting-edge soft tissue work.
 It was something he thought could help with my nerve impingement.
 I’m so grateful for my friend’s advice and coaxing because that marked the beginning of my new life in hockey.

 I spent the next year working with a group of very talented sports professionals – doctors, therapists, strength coaches, nutrition specialists.
-They all helped guide me back and I’m forever grateful to all of them.
+They all helped get me back on my feet, and I’m forever grateful to all of them.

-What I realized after those long grueling months is what I thought I knew about preparing to play a high level of hockey had drastically changed.
-For starters, nutrition was a far bigger piece of the puzzle than I had ever realized.
-So too was the time and attention that was required to help my body, and mind, recover and grow stronger.
+After those long gruelling months, I realized what I thought I knew about preparing to play a high level of hockey had drastically changed.
+For starters, nutrition was a far more significant piece of the puzzle than I had ever realized.
+So too was the time and attention required to help my body and mind recover and grow stronger.
 Gone were the days that I spent just training hard.

-Hockey is still my life‘s passion and I’m sure it always will be!
-But now most of my work is done off the ice alongside a dedicated team of sports experts.
-Together we work to help players learn what they need to know to be able to live their life‘s passion for as long as they can.
+Hockey is still my life‘s passion, and I’m sure it always will be!
+But now, most of my work is done off the ice alongside a dedicated team of sports experts.
+Together we work to help players learn what they need to know to live their life‘s passion for as long as they can.

 Meet the Team behind the Team